 3.Gallop Trojan 600d Combo Neck 350g Turnout Rug

-The cheapest of our five top turnout rugs, priced at just £56, this heavyweight rug combines a denier of 600 with a 350g filling – making it thick and warm for the horse, but with slightly less tear protection than the previous option.
+Priced at £64.99, this heavyweight rug combines a denier of 600 with a 350g filling – making it thick and warm for the horse, but with slightly less tear protection than the previous option.

 A waterproof nylon coating makes this rug easy to wash down and able to easily deflect adverse weather conditions, while the pleat around the neck and shoulders provides an extra touch to help prevent rubbing on the skin as your horse moves his head.